ANAGHA-SREYAS/entri_dsml_tasks/README.md

 # entri_dsml_tasks
-Welcome to the Python Task Repository!
-This repository contains a variety of Python tasks designed to help you practice and improve your Python programming skills.
+Welcome to the Python and Machine learning Task Repository!
+This repository contains a variety of Python and Mchine learning tasks designed to help you practice and improve your Python programming and Machine learning skills.
 Whether you're a beginner looking to learn the basics or an experienced programmer honing your skills, you'll find tasks here to challenge and inspire you.
 ## Task List

 This repository includes the following Python tasks: